 We’ve touched on what is commonly known about the positive environmental impacts of recycling.
 What is often not as well understood is the fact that recycling is also very beneficial to our economy.
 For cities that have to pay by the ton for their landfill usage, recycling can reduce taxpayer-funded municipal budgets by millions of dollars.
 Recycling helps create jobs, as well as reduces the cost and need of new materials.
 Recycling is more labor-intensive than waste management, and therefore requires a larger workforce.
 Economic analysis shows that recycling can generate three times as much revenue per ton as landfill disposal and almost six times as many jobs.
 As the number of people who recycle increases, the demand for collectors, plant workers, and technicians continues to grow.

+As a county, as a state, and as a country, we still have a lot of opportunity to take this potential even further.
 In its report The State of Curbside Recycling in 2020, the Recycling Partnership shared that out of 37.4 million tons available to be recycled nationwide, 20 million tons are thrown in the trash due to lack of recycling access and participation.
 If these 20 million tons were recycled, it would:

 – Generate 370,000 full-time equivalent jobs

 – Reduce U.S. greenhouse gas emissions by 96 million metric tons of carbon dioxide equivalent